 As you’d expect from a MINI, the use of space inside the Concept Aceman is quite clever, so the relatively small car does feel quite big inside.
 MINI says there’s enough space to seat five, and we expect this will be the case for the production Aceman as well.

-Rather than showing off the Concept Aceman at a motor show as you’d expect, MINI is playing off the car’s bold, colourful design and debuting it at Gamescom 2022: a gaming convention being held in Cologne this August.
+Rather than showing off the Concept Aceman at a motor show as you’d expect, MINI played off the car’s bold, colourful design and debuted it at Gamescom 2022: a gaming convention held in Cologne, Germany.

 Future electric MINI models

 MINI has confirmed that it'll transition to an electric-only brand by 2030, with plans to launch several EVs over the next few years.
 The most important is the next-generation MINI Electric hatchback, which will make its official debut in late 2023, before its convertible counterpart hits the road by 2025.

 There’s been no word on a five-door version of the next MINI hatchback, and we did ask Heilmer if the Aceman will be to all intents and purposes the default MINI Electric five-door, to which he replied: “The electric hatch is three-door; if you want to have an electric five-door, it’s this.”

 The successor to the current MINI Countryman family SUV will also launch in 2023, based on the same underpinnings as the latest BMW X1.
 Like the BMW, the new Countryman will be offered with both combustion and electric power, with the zero-emissions version expected to use the iX1’s 309bhp dual-motor and 64.7kWh battery for a range of just under 300 miles.
 It’ll also grow in size over the outgoing model, with the new Countryman predicted to measure around 4.5 metres long – roughly the same as a Kia Sportage.